Clyde19-z/Pangle_iOS_SDK_Integration_Guideline/6_Native_Ads.md

 Broadly speaking, there are three steps to successfully implement Native Ads:

-- Design your native ad layout
+- Design your native ad layout.
-- Load an ad
+- Load an ad.
-- Display the ad content in your app
+- Display the ad content in your app.

 ### Design your native ad layout

 Before loading a native ad, you should have finished the design of a native ad.
-You can do this in the Interface Builder as you would when creating any other xib file or manual layout via code.
+This can be done either with the Interface Builder or programmatically.

 Interface Builder Example as below: